vigoux/CALOA/README.md

 Here we can divide interface in 8 similar labeled boxes.
 Each one of this boxes corresponds to one of the BNC Channels (often named Pulse).
 A box contains many informations :
+- Pulse state (check box) : whether you want the pulse to be active or not.
 - Pulse Label (text) : the name you want to give to the Pulse.
-- Pulse state (check box) : whether you want the pulse to be active or not.
 - Pulse width (floating point number) : width of the real TTL pulse in sec
 - Pulse phase (floating point number) : delay between trigger and TTL pulse in sec
 - Pulse phase variation (floating point number) : delay variation in sec
+- Pulse phase base (floating point number) : delay increment base

 #### Observation management frame